Diversity Drives Innovation—Take Action to Broaden Participation in Computing (BPC)

 Write a BPC Plan

-All Medium and Large CISE Core Programs, Secure and Trustworthy Cyberspace (SaTC), and Cyber-Physical Systems (CPS) project proposals require an approved BPC plan by the time of award.
+All Medium CISE Core Programs, Secure and Trustworthy Cyberspace (SaTC), and Cyber-Physical Systems (CPS) project proposals require an approved BPC plan by the time of award.

 A Project BPC Plan is submitted to NSF as a supplementary document that details the proposed BPC activities of the PIs.
 A Project BPC Plan may reference and link to one or more Departmental BPC Plans.
 A Departmental BPC Plan serves to coordinate BPC activities within a department and provide context for the activities proposed by PIs in their Project BPC Plan.